-Kew Gardens was the perfect spot to take in the autumn foliage and frolic in the fallen leaves.
+Kew Gardens was the perfect spot to take in the autumn colours in London and frolic in the fallen leaves.
 We went on the 18-metre high Treetop Walkway for an amazing view of the tree canopies and gardens.

-The beginning of November saw Little T and me traveling to San Diego, California, to spend time with my side of the family.
+In November, our family adventures and travels kicked off with a family trip to San Diego, California.
 The journey was long and Little T struggled with jet lag during most of the trip but overall we had a good time catching up with my family.
 Whenever we had the chance, we were out and about exploring some of the beautiful sights and attractions of my hometown.
-We went to the Birch Aquarium at Scripps in La Jolla, the Reuben H. Fleet Science Museum in Balboa Park, Pacific Beach (where Mr. G and I used to live before Boston), La Jolla Cove, Mission Beach and Coronado Island.
+We went to the Birch Aquarium at Scripps in La Jolla, the Reuben H. Fleet Science Museum in Balboa Park, Pacific Beach (where Mr. G and I used to live before Boston), La Jolla, Mission Beach and Coronado Island.
 San Diego is such a wonderful city – I miss living there and I’m glad we made the most of visiting the seaside on this trip!

-We both really struggled with jet lag once we were back in London.
-I usually find myself getting over jet lag after a day or so, but it proved difficult to recover each time after both long haul trips staying up until 4am with Little T!
-Back in September, I had booked us in for a 12pm visit to Harrods Grotto only three days after our return from San Diego.
-I was worried it would be a rough day but fortunately we managed to get a reasonable amount of sleep the night before and had a good time at Harrods.
+Once we were back in London, we kicked off the Christmas festivities with a visit to Harrods Grotto.
 Little T enjoyed the activities and games before we went in to meet Father Christmas, then afterwards we went for lunch at the Disney Café and made a stop at the Toy Kingdom.
 It may have been mid-November but London was already all lit up and decorated for Christmas and it was a fun way to get into the holiday spirit!

 We also spent an afternoon out at the National Trust site at Ankerwycke in Surrey.
 Also on the bucket list for 2016 is to visit more National Trust sites around the area.

-Kicking off our days out in December was a visit to the London Zoo, where we took a different route through the zoo to see the lemurs, the rainforest exhibit, the giraffes and zebras, before making our way back to the main part for lunch, a stop at the playground and then finally, visiting Little T’s favorites at Penguin Beach.
+In early December, we enjoyed a family day out at the London Zoo, where we took a different route through the zoo to see the lemurs, the rainforest exhibit, the giraffes and zebras, before making our way back to the main part for lunch, a stop at the playground and then finally, visiting Little T’s favorites at Penguin Beach.